rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise-4.md

     namespace:  '{{ ansible_operator_meta.namespace }}'
 EOF
 ```
-In addition, our operator will need permission to access the service and route objects.
+Our operator will need permission to access the service and route objects.
 Add the following to the first **resources** section of `config/rbac/role.yaml`:

     - services

-Add the following section to the end of the `config/rbac/role.yaml`:
+Add the following section to the end of the `config/rbac/role.yaml` file:

       - apiGroups:
           - route.openshift.io